Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/auth0.md

 Save the `id` value for creating the authentication strategy.

-2. With the `dcr_id` obtained from the first step, create an authentication strategy.
-Send a `POST` request to the [`create-auth-strategies`](/konnect/api/application-auth-strategies/latest/#/App%20Auth%20Strategies/create-app-auth-strategy) endpoint describing an authentication strategy:
+2. Using the `dcr_id` from the previous step, create an authentication strategy by sending a `POST` request to the [`create-auth-strategies`](/konnect/api/application-auth-strategies/latest/#/App%20Auth%20Strategies/create-app-auth-strategy) endpoint, detailing the authentication strategy.

 ```sh
    curl --request POST \